The link between exercise and mental health

 How much exercise is recommended?

-When you’re thinking about your exercise and mental health, don’t get overwhelmed.
-You can start off small with short amounts of exercise each week and build it up over time.
+Generally, when you’re thinking about your exercise and mental health, you can start off small with short amounts of exercise each week and build it up over time.
 It doesn’t have to be extremely vigorous.
-Any physical activity is better than none, so start off with what you’re comfortable doing.
+Any physical activity is better than none, so begin with what you’re comfortable doing.

-Whatever you decide to do, it’s important to go at your own pace and listen to your body.
-And if you haven’t exercised for quite a while and you have health concerns, you should talk with your GP first.
+Whatever you decide to do, go at your own pace and listen to your body.
+And if you haven’t exercised for quite a while and have health concerns, you should talk with your GP first.

-If you are struggling to cope, speak to one our SuicideLine Victoria counsellors on 1300 651 251 or you can click on the floating chat button on the right to start a web chat.
+If you or someone you know needs support, SuicideLine Victoria has professional counsellors available 24/7.
+Call us on 1300 651 251 or click the chat button on the right to access online counselling.
+Our service is free.

 If it is an emergency, call 000.